Rezwanul-Haque/download-images-from-textfile-links/README.md

 # Program Details
 ### image_download has two function

 1. image fetch
 2. main

-# help text doc string can be seen using cmd
+# Help text doc string can be seen using cmd

 $ python
 >>> from image_download import image_fetch

 >>> help(image_fetch)

+### image_fetch function always renames the image name to a random number between
+### 1 to 10000. if the program run twice it will generate the same image with different name.